purplenimbus/widgets-marketplace/README.md

 The database design is based on the models outlined in the coding challenge.
 The only difference is in the `Transaction` model

 ##### Transaction model
-- Was renamed to `PaymentTransaction` so its different from `Transaction` which could mean a database transaction in a MySQL context.
+- Was renamed to `PaymentTransaction` so its different from `Transaction` which could mean a database transaction in a database context.
-- `typeId` a payment transaction can either be a `debit` or `credit`
+- `typeId` a payment transaction can either be `debit` or `credit`
 - `userId` a payment transaction belongs to one user. `sellerId` can be fetched through the `widget` association if needed.
 When a sale is made two payment transactions are created.
 One for the buyer and one for the seller.
-By calculating the total credit and debit transactions for a given user we can determine the users balance
+By calculating the total credit and debit transactions for a user we can determine the user's balance

 #### Testing
 - [Jest](https://jestjs.io/) is a javascript testing framework that is based on karma.
 Jest is sufficent for unit testing the api endpoints